Lil' Kim: Awards and nominations

 Throughout her career, Lil' Kim has earned numerous honors and awards.
 Her debut Hard Core was certified double platinum by the RIAA, and is considered a classic hip-hop album.
 As of 2007, Lil' Kim has sold over 15 million albums worldwide.
 Her songs "No Time“, "Big Momma Thang" and "Ladies Night" were listed on Complex Magazine's "The 50 Best Rap Songs By Women“, at number 24, 13, and 7, respectively.
 Her song "Lady Marmalade" with Christina Aguilera, Mýa, and Pink, is one of the best-selling singles of all time worldwide, with sales of over 5.1 million worldwide.
 Lady Marmalade went number one on the US Billboard Hot 100, making her one of only a few female rappers to have a number one on that chart.
 The song won a 2002 Grammy Award in the category of "Best Pop Collaboration with Vocals“.

 Lil' Kim was ranked as one of the top 50 greatest MCs of all time in Kool Moe Dee's 2003 book, There's a God on the Mic.
 In 2012, Lil' Kim was honorably listed on VH1's "100 Greatest Women In Music" at number 45, placing her in the fourth highest position for a female rapper.
 In 2014, she was included in Billboards list of the "31 Female Rappers Who Changed Hip-Hop“.
-In 2016, VH1 honored Lil' Kim with VH1 Hip-Hop Honors and WEEN Award honored Kim with Icon Award because of her contribution to hip hop.
+In 2016, VH1 honored Lil' Kim with VH1 Hip-Hop Honors and WEEN Award honored Kim with Icon Award because of her contribution to hip-hop.

 In June 2018, Lil' Kim was honored with a proclamation by the New York City Council's Black, Latino, and Asian Caucus (BLAC) as part of the annual African-American Music Appreciation Month for her contributions to hip-hop.
 Along with the proclamation, she also accepted the New York City 12th Council District Arts and Music Award and the city's Power Of Influence Award.
 In 2019, Lil' Kim was honored by BET Hip Hop Awards with the I Am Hip Hop Award.

+In 2023, Spotify honored Lil’ Kim with the 'Women in Hip-Hop Fashion Icon' Award.
+This specific recognition took place in March 2023 during Spotify's inaugural "Feelin' Myself" Fashion Show in Los Angeles.
+The event was part of a larger initiative to celebrate the intersection of music and fashion within hip-hop's 50th-anniversary year.

+In November 2024, Lil' Kim was honored at the 6th Annual Pow(H)er Awards for 'Woman Of The Year', Taking place at The Dream Hotel in New York City.